neelsg/lithium/docs/tour.md

 This concept is called mutual exclusion, and the conventional name for the data structure that provides it is mutex.

-Lithium's standard library provides mutual exclusion with `sync.mutex` and its two methods:
+The mutual exclusion type `sync.mutex` has two methods:

     lock()
     unlock()